3 Practical Security Resolutions for 2026 That Actually Protect Your Brand

 You cannot protect what you do not know exists.
 Over the last decade, most organizations have quietly accumulated dozens, sometimes hundreds, of public touchpoints and third‑party tools, such as social channels, SaaS platforms, newsletter providers, payment systems, marketing tools, and more.
 Each one represents a slice of your identity and a potential attack surface.

-Attackers love this complexity because it creates blind spots.
+Attackers love this a complex digital footprint because it creates blind spots.
 An abandoned X (Twitter) account, a test subdomain that was never turned off, or a stale SaaS integration with elevated permissions can all become easy entry points.
 Even on the personal side, old accounts tied to your primary email address can be used for credential‑stuffing attacks or password resets.

 Make 2026 the year you build a simple, living map of your footprint.
 At a minimum, list: